message/iata/PH.md

 8. Merchant seamen with a 9 (C) visa issued by the Philippines must have a negative COVID-19 RT-PCR test result issued at most 72 hours before arrival.
 9. Passengers traveling to Davao (DVO) must have a negative COVID-19 RT-PCR test result issued at most 72 hours before departure.
 - This does not apply to merchant seamen with a 9 (C) visa issued by the Philippines.
-10. Passengers must complete a "Case Investigation Form" and present it upon arrival.
-The form can be obtained at <a href="https://c19.redcross.org.ph/arriving-passengers">https://c19.redcross.org.ph/arriving-passengers</a>
-11. Passengers must install the app 'TRAZE' on their personal device before departure.
+10. Passengers must install the app 'TRAZE' on their personal device before departure.
-12. Passengers traveling to Cebu (CEB) must register at most 5 days before departure at <a href="https://mactancebuairport.com/covid-19-registration">https://mactancebuairport.com/covid-19-registration</a>
+11. Passengers traveling to Cebu (CEB) must register at most 5 days before departure at <a href="https://mactancebuairport.com/covid-19-registration">https://mactancebuairport.com/covid-19-registration</a>
-13. Suspension of all visa on arrival facilities.
+12. Suspension of all visa on arrival facilities.
-14. Suspension of all visa exemptions.
+13. Suspension of all visa exemptions.